-Office hours, contacting me outside of class, and answering questions outside of class:
+Office hours, contacting me outside of class, and answering questions outside of class

-My office hours will on Tuesdays from 1:00 to 2:30, and by appointment.
-None of you should have a class conflict with my office hours.
-If you can't make it to an office hour, and want to, catch me before or after class to schedule a time.
+My office hours will on Tuesdays from 10:45-11:30 and Thursdays from 2:00 to 2:45, and by appointment.
+If you can't make it to an office hour and want to see me, catch me before or after class to schedule a time.
 My office is Econ 122.
 Please feel free to contact me by E-mail at Edward.Morey@Colorado.edu about setting up an appointment.
 Sometimes it will take a day or so for me to get back to you.